Btylk0/Btylk0/README.md

 Improving my skills in Java, C, C++, Python.
 ## Other simple facts
-I am a second generation male with my parents both coming from Poland.
+I am a second generation male with both of my parents coming from Poland.

 I enjoy photography, reading, working out, and riding my motorcycle (when its warm) in my free time.